McCabe & Mrs. Miller: Leonard Cohen's songs

+Release

 Box office

 With poor initial reviews, the film did not perform well at the box office in New York, but it was more successful in other parts of the country.
 Warner Bros., encouraged by Beatty, rereleased the film at the Coronet Theatre in New York in August 1971 along with a new advertising campaign, and its box-office performance improved upon that of the original release.

 The film earned an estimated $4 million in theatrical rentals in the United States and Canada.

-Awards and nominations

 Home media

 Warner Home Video released a Region 1 DVD in 2002.
 The Criterion Collection released a 4K digital transfer of the film on Blu-ray and DVD on October 11, 2016.
+A new 4K UHD physical release from Criterion was released in February, 2024.